 When buying or selling your property in Turkey, if you have chosen to authorize a solicitor to act on your behalf during the title deed transfer process, a power of attorney must be apostilled if you're sending from your home country.

-If you want your children's names to appear on the tapu (aka the title-deed) and they are under 18, their birth certificates will also need to be translated, apostilled, and notarized.
+If you want your children's names to appear on the TAPU (aka the title deed) and are under 18, their birth certificates must be translated, apostilled, and notarized.

 Rental Agreements

 Rental contracts do not require to be apostilled or notarized.
 However, if you're applying for a residence permit, the Immigration Office requires a signed and notarized rental agreement at a notary public.
-This means you will have to get the document translated by a sworn translator as well.
+This means you will also have to get the document translated by a sworn translator.

 Passport Copies

-When asked to provide a copy of your passport, you will need to get it translated and then notarized.
+When asked to provide a copy of your passport, you must get it translated and then notarized.

 E-Apostille